-At the 2007 Kimberley Process Plenary, the industry committed funds and resources to address challenges faced by countries with a high prevalence of artisanal alluvial mining.
+At the 2007 Kimberley Process Plenary, the industry committed funds and resources to address challenges.
+That is face by countries with a high prevalence of artisanal alluvial mining.

-It was agreed during the November, 2006 Plenary that the Kimberley Process would continue to cooperate and liaise with the United Nations and other organizations and initiatives, such as Extractive Industries Transparency Initiative, the Diamond Development Initiative and international and local NGOs to address the governance, regulatory, social and development issues facing countries with artisanal diamond mining and develop closer partnerships with the communities affected and civil society at the local level.
+It was an agreement during the November 2006 Plenary.
+The Kimberley Process would continue to cooperate and liaise with the United Nations.
+And also the other organizations and initiatives, such as the Extractive Industries Transparency Initiative.
+The Diamond Development Initiative and international and local NGOs to address governance.
+Similarly, regulatory, social and development issues facing countries with artisanal diamond mining.
+Development of closer partnerships with the communities affected and civil society at the local level.
 Angola was selected to lead the new Working Group on Artisanal Alluvial Production which will address issues of particular concern to alluvial/artisanal producers.

-At the 2007 Plenary, the Working Group of Artisanal Alluvial Producers (WGAAP) identified challenges facing artisanal/alluvial producing countries which can be used to help improve their internal controls.
+At the 2007 Plenary, the Working Group of Artisanal Alluvial Producers (WGAAP) identified challenges facing artisanal/alluvial producing countries.
+And can use in helping and improving its internal controls?
 To progress the activity of the Working Group the Plenary endorsed a number of proposals for the WGAAP.

-Mr Eli Izhakoff, Chair of the World Diamond Council said, “We in the diamond industry have said again and again ‘even one conflict diamond is one too many’ and the postion of the international industry is that of zero tolerance.”
+Mr. Eli Izhakoff, Chair of the World Diamond Council said “We in the diamond industry have said again and again ‘even one conflict diamond is one too many’.
+And the position of the international industry is that of zero tolerance.”

-IN AUGUST 2007, TURKEY WAS WELCOMED AS A PARTICIPANT IN THE KIMBERLEY PROCESS.
+IN AUGUST 2007, TURKEY was WELCOME AS A PARTICIPANT IN THE KIMBERLEY PROCESS.

 With the admittance of Turkey into the Kimberley Process, the total number of participating nations has grown to 74.
-The requirements to become a Kimberley Process Participant include passing legislation that implements the minimum standards of the Kimberley Process Certification Scheme which consists of:
+The requirements to become a Kimberley Process Participant include, passing legislation that implements the minimum standards of the Kimberley Process Certification Scheme.
+This process consists of –: